lab1092/blender-manual_ja/manual/modeling/meshes/editing/duplicating/screw.rst

 - Press the shortcut :kbd:`A` to select the remaining vertices.
 - Press the shortcut :kbd:`W` for the *Specials Menu*, and select *Subdivide*
 - Now, click with the Right Mouse button at the middle vertex.
-- Grab this vertex using the shortcut :kbd:`G-X`, type **-1** and :kbd:`enter`.
+- Grab this vertex using the shortcut :kbd:`G-X`, type **-1** and :kbd:`Enter`.
 See Fig. 14 - Profile for a perfect screw spindle.
 - At this point, we will save this Blender file to recycle the generated Screw for another exercise; click with :kbd:`LMB` in *File* -- it is in the header of the Info Window (at the top left side), and choose *Save as*.
 Our suggestion is to name it *Screw Hardware Example.blend* and click in *Save as Blender file*.
-You can also use the shortcut :kbd:`Shift-CTRL-S` to open the File Browser Window in order to save your Blender file.
+You can also use the shortcut :kbd:`Shift-Ctrl-S` to open the File Browser Window in order to save your Blender file.
 - Press shortcut :kbd:`A` twice to de-select and select all vertices again.
 - Now press Screw.
 - Change Steps and Turns as you like.
 Fig. 15 - Generated Mesh - Shows you an example of the results.